loyality7/n0ne/README.md

 Go is efficient but verbose in places.
 Rust is powerful but complex to learn.

 n0ne sits in the middle.

-Reads like Python.
-Runs like Go.
-Builds like neither.
+Readable as Python.
+Compiled as Go.
+No complexity tax.

 ---

 ## Install